Maymac311/NY-Restaurants/README.md

 # NY-Restaurants
-Finding the best spots in the city
+Queries-Finding the best spots in the city

 #1.
 I'm starting by getting a feel for the 'nomnom' table
 SELECT *